JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Experimental Results

 \subsubsection{Comparison with State-of-the-Art}

 Table~\ref{table: software_performance_comparison} positions JaneEye-Net among existing event-based eye tracking methods.
 Our 17.6K-parameter model achieves several distinctions:

-First, we demonstrate exceptional parameter efficiency, showcasing 12$\times$ fewer parameters than BigBrains (light) while achieving superior accuracy (2.45 vs. 2.89 pixels).
-Second, our computational efficiency is 243,000$\times$ fewer FLOPs than MambaPupil (10.7M vs. 2.61T) while maintaining competitive accuracy.
-This massive reduction stems from our architectural optimization, particularly the use of parameter-efficient ConvJANET-based regression core and the removal of attention mechanisms.
+First, we demonstrate exceptional parameter efficiency evaluated on the same 3ET+ dataset, showcasing 8.5$\times$ fewer parameters than ERVT while achieving comparable accuracy (2.45 vs. 2.48 pixels).
+Second, our computational efficiency is 6.9$\times$ fewer \#FLOP than ERVT (10.7M vs. 74M) while maintaining competitive accuracy.
+This significant reduction is attributed to our architectural optimization, specifically the use of a parameter-efficient ConvJANET-based regression core and the removal of attention mechanisms.

 Our event count-based variant adapts its frame rate from 1.75 Hz during fixation to 1250 Hz during saccades.
-This dynamic behavior naturally allocates computational resources based on eye movement intensity, improving both efficiency and tracking quality compared to fixed-rate approaches.
+This dynamic behavior naturally allocates computational resources based on the intensity of eye movements, improving both efficiency and tracking quality compared to fixed-rate approaches.